rdwallis/gwt-pushstate/README.md

 ## Don't call History directly

-gwt-pushstate replaces the Historian interface with a PushState Implementation if you make a direct call to History gwt-pushstate will not work.
+gwt-pushstate replaces the Historian interface with a PushState Implementation so if you make a direct call to History gwt-pushstate will not work.

 Instead create an Historian: